BenPrisby/ViceCityDashboard/README.md

 ### Development

-The simplest way to build and run is to open the project file `ViceCityDashboard.pro` in the Qt Creator IDE.
+The simplest way to build and run is to open the project file `vicecitydashboard.pro` in the Qt Creator IDE.
 Static building and linking to the required dependency library `QtZeroConf` is handled by this file.
 The configuration file command line argument above must be specified under Projects > Run.